The Game Developer's Guide to Digital Marketing

 First, begin by researching your target audience.
 Do this by asking yourself a few key questions.

-- What demographic does my brand suit?
+- What demographic does my game suit?

 - What do my competitors’ audiences look like?